Official-MoonDao/documentation/MoonDAO/docs/Projects.md

 ### Project Proposal Process

-- **Step 1:** ***Post in the “project-ideation” channel on Discord.*** You don’t need to have a fully formed idea for a project yet, and you can be pretty informal at this stage.
+- **Step 1:** ***Post in the [ideation channel](https://discord.com/channels/914720248140279868/1027658256706961509) on Discord.*** You don’t need to have a fully formed idea for a project yet, and you can be pretty informal at this stage.
 There are two things to articulate in the ideation channel:
     1. Problem to be solved.
     2. Proposed solution.
 This is meant to help YOU get feedback from people on the idea, offer alternative solutions, and allow for informal coordination around ideas.
 Anyone can post about ideas regardless of their background in the DAO, even if they aren’t yet part of our community.